 The fuel of your work

-I know from my own experience that doing work that you’re passionate about is a real privilege.
-It’s a real privilege to be able to do what you love to do every single day.
-Passion to me is about that strong desire to do more of that something you truly care about.
-I often describe it as a state where you’re fueled by the energy of your work.
-The real joy comes from doing that thing and the more energy you put into it, the more energy you get back from it.
-It is worth your time, and it’s something you love to do, even without getting paid for it.
-Not only does passion gives you joy and meaning, but it also gives you the determination to push forward.
+I often describe passion as a state in which you’re fueled by the energy of your work.
+It’s that strong, burning desire inside of you that tells you to cultivate it.
+The real joy comes from doing that thing you truly care about and the more energy you put into that activity, the more energy you get back from it.
+But a calling might be more than passion only.
+Not only does passion gives you joy and meaning, but being aligned with your purpose also gives you the determination to push forward.
 Even when you are having harsh days at work, you still love to do it.
+Jeff Goins gave a beautiful definition in his book, The Art of Work, explaining that passion and talents intersect and how to find your calling:

 Therefore, I believe that when we work hard for something we don’t care about, we end up being stressed out.
 Work becomes hard when we have to force ourselves to do it, and we have to force ourselves when it’s inherently boring.
 But working hard for things that are worth you’re time will give you energy.
 When we commit ourselves to do something that we are naturally interested in, we start an immediate feedback loop that strengthens quickly.
 We will respond by offering our blood, sweat and tears because we want to be part of making things thrive.
 Although passionate work will likely make you tired often, it never drains or exhausts you.
 The key is to find things that you deeply enjoy spending your time on.